mdufek660/JSFrameworks2022/docs/InstallationGuideWindows.md

 Node.js is a JavaScript runtime engine.
 It allows you to run JavaScript programs outside of Chrome, Safari, Edge or another web browser.

-You will need to have the latest _LTS_ version of Node installed as of February 2022 (16.x).
+You will need to have the latest _LTS_ version of Node installed as of March 2022 (16.x).
 If you already have Node.js installed, type `node -v` in Git Bash.
 If you do not have the latest version, you will need to remove Node.js and reinstall it again.

 If Node.js is up-to-date, you should update NPM.
 You can update it with: